 Depression

-Depression impacts neurological regions, including the hippocampus, prefrontal cortex, amygdala, anterior cingulate cortex, and basal ganglia.
-Disruptions to these areas decrease interaction between white matter and gray matter, sometimes contributing to depression-induced memory loss and brain fog.7 Additionally, depression impacts specific neurotransmitters, such as serotonin, dopamine, GABA, and glutamate, associated with healthy cognitive function.
+Depressive disorders impact neurological regions, including the hippocampus, prefrontal cortex, amygdala, anterior cingulate cortex, and basal ganglia.
+Disruptions to these areas decrease interaction between white matter and gray matter, sometimes contributing to depression-induced brain fog and memory loss.
+5 Additionally, low levels of serotonin, dopamine, GABA, and glutamate associated with depression can impair healthy cognitive function.

 Lack of Sleep

-Brain fog also occurs due to a lack of sleep.
-Sleeping less than seven or eight hours negatively impacts thinking, attention, concentration, and reaction times.
-In fact, sleep deprivation for a period of 48 hours has the same impact on cognitive ability as a blood alcohol content of .1 (almost twice the legal limit in the U.S.).8,9
+Brain fog also occurs due to a lack of sleep, as less than seven or eight hours of rest can impact thinking, attention, concentration, and reaction times.
+Research suggests sleep deprivation for 48 hours has the same impact on cognitive ability as a blood alcohol content of .1 (almost twice the legal limit in the U.S.).6, 7

 Hormonal Changes